Waiting to wed: Local venues work to reschedule as area couples postpone due to virus

 Getting a marriage license

-With many county offices significantly restricting public access due to the virus, some have found ways for couples to still complete a marriage license application during the COVID-19 pandemic.
+With many county offices significantly restricting public access due to the virus, some have found ways for couples to still complete a marriage license application during the COVID-19 pandemic, but in some counties, it's not an option.

-According to the Steele County Recorder’s Office, officials have a work-around for residents to complete the process online, although it involves mailing forms back and forth, making for somewhat of a longer process.
-The couple would also still need to sign the document in the presence of a notary.

-In Nicollet County, public services manager Jaci Kopet noted that due to the nature of the process, for her agency they still must be done in-person, meaning it’s not possible to complete an application at this time.
+In Nicollet County, public services manager Jaci Kopet noted that, due to the nature of the process for her agency, they still must be done in-person, meaning it’s not possible to complete an application at this time.
+The same problem is present in Le Sueur County.

 Kopet added that there does tend to be an increase in marriage license applications during the spring and summer and that, once given, they’re valid for six months for all marriages in Minnesota.